West Adelaide Football Club: Abrupt decline and revival

 During 2013, the club won its first competition since winning the 1987 Foundation Cup (SANFL pre-season) when they won the 2013 Foxtel Cup, defeating WAFL side East Fremantle 4.8 (32) to 2.16 (28) at Football Park, a win worth A$100,000 in prizemoney to the club.
 West held a 25-point lead over the Sharks at halftime by keeping them goalless, but were themselves kept goalless in the second half scoring only three points.
 Helped by poor kicking for goal by the Perth based club who could only manage 2.12 (24) for the second half, West Adelaide held on for a hard-fought four-point win.

 At years End, Ryan Ferguson retired returning home to Victoria.
 CEO Kym Russell also ended his association with the club while Coach Andrew Collins won a job at Williamstown Football Club.
 With Collins departing for Williamstown in the VFL, and club captain Ryan Ferguson following him, West Adelaide appointed club Hall of Famer Mark Mickan as its head coach for the 2014 season.
 Mickan appointed co-winner of the 2013 Neil Kerley Medal Chris Schmidt as the new club captain.

 In 2015, West Adelaide broke a 32-year premiership drought, beating Woodville-West Torrens by 30 points in the 2015 SANFL Grand Final to secure their ninth SANFL premiership.
 Former Adelaide Crows player Jason Porplyzia won the Neil Kerley Medal as the club's best and fairest player for his premiership heroics, while Schmidt won the Jack Oatey Medal for the best-on-ground during the grand final.

 In the following year of 2016, the Bloods again collected the wooden spoon which they then repeated in the five consecutive seasons between 2019 and 2023.

 West Adelaide were a foundation member of the SANFL Women's competition in 2017.
-Since the beginning of the competition, West Adelaide has been home to three winners of SANFL Women's League Best and Fairest Award – Hannah Button, Rachelle Martin, and Lauren Young, all three of whom have since been drafted to AFL Women's clubs.
+Since the beginning of the competition, West Adelaide has been home to four winners of SANFL Women's League Best and Fairest Award – Hannah Button 2018, Rachelle Martin 2020, Lauren Young 2021, and Zoe Venning 2025, the first three of these have since been drafted to AFL Women's clubs.
 However, the Bloods have yet to win the SANFL Women's premiership.